AnnArborTees/bootstrap5_form/CONTRIBUTING.md

 ### The Demo Application

 There is a demo app in this repository.
-It shows some of the features of `bootstrap_form`, and provides a base on which to build ad-hoc testing, if you need it.
+It shows some of the features of `bootstrap5_form`, and provides a base on which to build ad-hoc testing, if you need it.

 Currently, the demo app is only set up to run for Rails 7, due to the variety of ways to include CSS and JavaScript in a modern Rails application.
 To run the demo app, set up the database and run the server: